To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 Why Emotions Change After a Stroke

 Some changes happen because of how the stroke affected your brain.
-Some emotions change because of how the brain injury has affected you and your life.
+Some change because of how the brain injury has affected you and your life.

 Changes in the Brain